joeclark-phd/data-engineers-manual/README.md

 # data-engineers-manual

+This is a book of notes for my data wrangling and data munging course at ASU.
-work in progress on a textbook for entry level data engineers
+It may become a textbook for entry level data engineers eventually.

+I reserve my copyright to this work.